-MSG500-MVE190 Linear Statistical Models 2020
+MSG500-MVE190 Linear Statistical Models 2021

-This is an anticipation of the topics that are expected to be covered this year (list is based on the 2019 course, so deviations may occur), and hence potential exam questions in addition to more data-analysis oriented questions
+This is an anticipation of the topics that are expected to be covered this year (list is based on the 2020 course, so deviations may occur), and hence any of the following is a potential exam question in addition to more data-analysis oriented questions.
+Therefore the recommendation is to practice not only the more data-analysis-oriented side of the topics (useful for the project) but also the theoretical ones by re-deriving what the lecturer did in the class.